8 die at Florida nursing home in Irma's sweltering aftermath

 Florida, long one of America's top retirement destinations, has the highest proportion of people 65 and older of any state — 1 in 5 of its 20 million residents.
 As of 2016, Florida had about 680 nursing homes.

-As of Tuesday, the number of people without electricity in the steamy late-summer heat had dropped to 6.8 million — about a third of Florida's population.
-Utility officials warned it could take 10 days or more for power to be fully restored.
-The number of people remaining in shelters fell to under 13,000.
+The number of people without electricity in the steamy late-summer heat was down to 6.8 million.
+Utility officials warned it could take over a week for power to be fully restored.
+The number of people in shelters fell to under 13,000.

 Elsewhere around the state, a Coral Gables apartment building was evacuated after authorities determined a lack of power made it unsafe for elderly tenants.

 And at the huge, 15,000-resident Century Village retirement community in Pembroke Pines, more than half the residential buildings had no power Wednesday afternoon.
-Rescue crews began going door to door in the 94-degree heat to check on people and hand out water, ice and meals.
+Rescue crews went door to door in the 94-degree heat to check on people and hand out water, ice and meals.

 "These people are basically prisoners in their own homes," said Pembroke Pines City Manager Charlie Dodge.
 "That's why we are camped out there and doing whatever we can to assist them in this process.
 And we're not leaving."

-Florida Sen. Bill Nelson called the six deaths in Hollywood "an inexcusable tragedy" and called on authorities to get to the bottom of it.
+Florida Sen. Bill Nelson called the deaths in Hollywood "an inexcusable tragedy" and demanded a federal investigation.

 "We need to make sure we're doing everything we can to keep our seniors safe during this difficult time," he said.